JanHerca/urantiapedia/output/wikijs/en/article/John_Marks/Faith_and_Spirituality.md

 > “...is a living experience concerned with spiritual meanings, divine ideals, and supreme values; it is God-knowing and man-serving.
 Beliefs may become groups possessions, but faith must be personal. ...
 Faith never shuns the problem-solving duty of mortal living.
 Living faith does not foster bigotry, persecution, or intolerance.”
 >
 > “Faith does not shackle the creative imagination, neither does it maintain an unreasoning prejudice toward the discoveries of scientific investigation.
-Faith vitalizes religion and constrains the religionist heroically to live the golden rule.” ([UB 101:8.2](/en/The_Urantia_Book/101#p8_2))
+Faith vitalizes religion and constrains the religionist heroically to live the golden rule.” (<a id="a66_248"></a>[UB 101:8.2](/en/The_Urantia_Book/101#p8_2))

 The fact that faith is personal helps to explain why organized religion easily loses sight of the true meaning of faith.
 For in its effort to create a structure for worship it naturally tends toward belief systems, which can be used as the basis for organization.
 But when belief systems become too rigid and dogmatic, they tend to stifle personal faith and thus cut off the spiritual energy that is the lifeblood of religion.
 In the process, people become disaffected, feel alienated from the espoused principals of the leadership, over time membership falls away, and new splinter groups start up.
 This is the story of Christianity in modern times.
 The balancing act of any progressive religion is to maintain an organization that is at the same time broadly cohesive yet loose enough to encourage the free expression of personal, individualized faith. [^2]